SWI swissinfo

-SWI swissinfo.ch is a multilingual news and information platform produced by the Swiss Broadcasting Corporation (SRG SSR).
+SWI swissinfo.ch is a Swiss multilingual international news and information company based in Bern.
+It is a part of the Swiss Broadcasting Corporation (SRG SSR).
 Its content is Swiss-centred, with top priority given to in-depth information on politics, the economy, the arts, science, education, and direct democracy.
 Switzerland's international political, economic and cultural relations are other key points of focus.
 The website is available in ten languages.

 History

+SWI swissinfo.ch emerged from the Swiss Radio International (SRI), a business unit of SRG SSR for foreign countries.
+It was founded in 1935 and had the task of informing the Swiss abroad about what is happening in Switzerland and promoting Switzerland's presence abroad.
+Originally, radio programs were broadcast via short wave and later via satellites.

 In the mid-1990s, economic circumstances forced swissinfo.ch to take a new strategic direction.
 The internet was advancing fast, heralding a new era for the producing journalists and the Swiss Radio International (SRI) audience alike.
 The German, French, English and Portuguese sites went online in 1999.
 The Italian, Japanese and Spanish sites followed in 2000, with Arabic going live on 1 February 2001 and Chinese in September of the same year.
 Within just two years, the internet platform for expatriate Swiss was already better known than SRI's short-wave radio services.
+In 2014 swissinfo rebranded to "SWI swissinfo.ch".

-On 21 March 2005, the Board of Directors of SRG SSR decided to reduce the swissinfo.ch service significantly.
+On 21 March 2005, the Board of Directors of SRG SSR decided to reduce the service of swissinfo.ch significantly.
 At the time, the decision was not final and still had to be confirmed by the regulatory body – the Federal Office of Communications – and the Swiss Federal Council.
-That decision was expected in the autumn of 2005.
-SRG SSR's intention to cut swissinfo.ch back to a minimum triggered an enormous response from users and readers.
-There was widespread lack of understanding for the move.
-The SRG SSR plan for the future was to produce a reduced service in English only.
-This service was to be integrated into SR DRS, the radio portion of what is today the German-language broadcaster SRF.
-Only specific information for Swiss people living abroad would be provided in Switzerland's national languages.
-One journalist would be responsible for each language, and the service would be produced by one of the existing SRG SSR enterprise units.
-In the end, the public had their way, preventing the reduction in services.
-In the summer of 2007, the Federal Council issued swissinfo.ch with a new charter to provide specific and clearly defined internet-focused news, information, and entertainment services.
+The initial plan of the SRG SSR was to produce a service in English only.
+This service was to be integrated into SR DRS, the radio branch of what is today the German-language broadcaster SRF.
+Only some specific information for Swiss people living abroad would be published in Switzerland's national languages (German, French and Italian).
+The plan is also to employ one journalist for each national language and the service would be produced by one of the existing SRG SSR enterprise units.
+SRG SSR's intention to cut back on swissinfo.ch to a minimum met enormous dismay from users and readers.
+Eventually, the public had their way, preventing the reduction in services.
+In the summer of 2007, the Federal Council issued SWI swissinfo.ch with a new charter to provide specific and clearly defined internet-focused news, information, and entertainment services.
+In 2013, swissinfo.ch welcomed Russian as 10th language of the information platform.
+In 2023 more than 100 persons of 14 nationalities are working for SWI swissinfo.ch.